Jordanbarker/jordanbarker.github.io/README.md

 # About
-Creating a website to store some of my commonly referenced notes.
+Creating a library to store some of my commonly referenced notes.

-# Getting started
+# Technical details
+The notebook library is created using [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).

+jupyter-book build notebook_library/

+## nbconvert
+Before learning about Jupyter Book, this was done using nbconvert.
+Here are the original steps:

 To convert ipynb to html I'm using a custom nbconvert template.
 I created a python script to convert all notebook files:
 * python convert_notebooks.py